South Carolina Practice Tests

-If you have a valid out-of-state permit, it can be transferred to a beginner's permit in South Carolina.
-The time you held the out-of-state permit counts toward the 180 day requirement.
-An expired out-of-state permit will require you to take the vision and knowledge tests again.
+If you have a valid out-of-state permit, it can be transferred to a beginner’s permit in South Carolina.
+The time you held the out-of-state permit counts toward the 180-day requirement.
+An expired out-of-state permit means you must take the vision and knowledge tests again.

 In general, applicants holding a valid license from a foreign country may retain the foreign country license but must pass the knowledge examination as well as the road test.
 The following countries have reciprocity with South Carolina for noncommercial vehicles and citizens are exempted from the exam: Canada, France, Germany, American Samoa, Guam, Puerto Rico and the Virgin Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.

 If the out-of-country license has expired, an applicant must successfully complete all the necessary tests.

 Note that you will be allowed to keep an out-of-country license, but you cannot use it when you have a S.C. license.
 If you use that license, SCDMV will revoke your South Carolina license.

 The knowledge test has a series of questions about your responsibility as a driver, including knowledge of South Carolina laws and safe driving techniques.
 You will also see questions about the meaning of standard road signs, pavement markings, and traffic signals.

 Answers are available in the driver’s manual.

 If you fail the examination, you must wait at least one day before you can take it again.

 We have prepared 100 practice tests with a random mix of questions.
 They should be all you need to pass the written tests.